LS-Melo/AWS-PROJECT/OpenVPN/README.md

     Systemctl status openvpn@server_ra
     Systemctl status openvpn@server_ss

-💡  Check if your 'tunnel' opened:
+💡  Check if your 'tunnel' is opened:

     ip a